FRENCH QUARTER FESTIVAL NEW ORLEANS

 Outside Jackson Square, artists, tarot card readers and street performers do a roaring business.
 A Scottish mime, decked out in tartans, attracted a large crowd by flipping up his kilt whenever someone dropped a coin into his cup.

-On a more cultural note, you can tour historic New Orleans houses, like Hermann Grima House (820 St. Louis) and Gallier House (1132 Royal) or take Patio Planters Historic Courtyard self-guided tours.
-St. Louis Cathedral Concert Choir and Jazz Orchestra perform an annual spring concert.
-Opera at Dusk takes place on Chartres Street.
+On a more cultural note, you can tour historic New Orleans houses, like Hermann Grima House (address: 820 St. Louis) and Gallier House (address: 1132 Royal).
+St. Louis Cathedral Concert Choir performs an annual spring concert.
+Free opera takes place at dusk in the Cabildo courtyard.

 At the Pirates Alley Juried Art Show, more than 100 artists display original works on Pirates Alley, Pere Antoine Alley, Cabildo Alley and Royal Street.
 Artists sign French Quarter Festival posters, destined to become collectors' items.